What’s the best amortization period for your loan?

 What is amortization?

-Amortization allows you to spread the repayment of the principal and interest on a loan over several instalments.
+Amortization allows you to spread the repayment of the principal and interest on a loan over several installments.
 It determines the fixed amounts you have to pay periodically, often on a monthly or weekly basis, over a set period of time.

 For example, if you take out an eight-year loan, amortization refers to the time it will take you to repay the principal and interest in full by making monthly or weekly payments.
 No matter what type of interest-bearing loan you take out, the amortization period you choose has an effect on the total amount you’ll pay.